 Even if you’re in an established relationship, all sorts of tensions and difficulties can crop up.
 It’s especially hard if one of you becomes chronically sick, disabled or has an impairment which changes.
 It can then become not only something you both need to get your head round, but could mean your partner now has to assist you in different ways and offer you ‘care’ in a way they haven’t done before.

-The dynamic of your relationship could change, sex might become physically or emotionally difficult, or you may end up feeling like you’re living with your best friend and sex is off the menu all together.
-Maybe you’re single and want to date, have fun, find the person of your dreams or even play the field a bit but are scared of ending up feeling like a novelty shag.
-Where do you look?
-How do you look?
+The dynamic of your relationship could change.
+Sex might become physically or emotionally difficult.
+Or you may end up feeling like you’re living with your best friend and that sex is off the menu all together.
+Maybe you’re single and want to date, have fun, find the person of your dreams?
+Or you want to play the field but are scared of ending up feeling like a novelty shag.
+Where do you look for a partner?
+How do you approach intimacy?
 When do you mention an impairment or disability?

 Living in a care home and maintaining or even establishing a relationship is no easy feat.
 Lack of information, attitudes, privacy and access are massive barriers.
 After all, how many double beds have you ever seen in a care home?

 Mik is a big personality in the media world, representing disability in his own unique way.
 He has presented shows on BBC2, Channel 4, ITV, Total Rock Radio and BBC 3 Counties Radio.